harvesthq/chosen/contributing.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+You can solicit feedback and opinions in an open feature request thread or create a new one.

 Please use the [git flow for pull requesets](#git-flow) and follow Chosen's [code conventions](#code-conventions) before submitting your work.
 Adhering to